Assisted living: 2013 Frontline investigation

-On July 30, 2013 Frontline ran an hour long program with help from ProPublica detailing some tragedies that happened in assisted living.
+On July 30, 2013 Frontline ran an hour-long program with help from ProPublica detailing some tragedies that happened in assisted living.

-At the time the documentary was broadcast and published, Frontline stated that, "Today, nearly 750,000 people live in assisted living facilities across the country.
-National for-profit chains, concerned both about caring for their residents and pleasing their shareholders, have come to dominate the industry.
-Standards for care and training—and even definitions for the term 'assisted living'—vary from state to state.
-Assisted living facilities, unlike nursing homes, are not regulated by the federal government."
-An accompanying written brief cites deaths of residents, facilities that are understaffed, employees that are inadequately trained, and that an overall "push to fill facilities and maximize revenues has left staff overwhelmed and the care of residents endangered."
+Currently, around 750,000 people inhabit assisted living facilities nationwide.
+The industry is largely controlled by for-profit chains with a focus on both resident care and shareholder satisfaction.
+There are disparities in care standards, training, and the definition of 'assisted living' across different states.
+Unlike nursing homes, assisted living facilities operate without federal regulation An accompanying written brief cites deaths of residents, facilities that are understaffed, employees that are inadequately trained, and that an overall "push to fill facilities and maximize revenues has left staff overwhelmed and the care of residents endangered."

 A related article by ProPublica (Thomson and Jones, July 29, 2013) states that a facility operated by Emeritus Senior Living "...had been found wanting in almost every important regard.
-And, in truth, those 'specially trained' staffers hadn't actually been trained to care for people with Alzheimer's and other forms of dementia, a violation of California law."
+And, in truth, those 'specially trained' staffers hadn't been trained to care for people with Alzheimer's and other forms of dementia, a violation of California law."
 It goes on to say, "The facility relied on a single nurse to track the health of its scores of residents, and the few licensed medical professionals who worked there tended not to last long," but also that "During some stretches, the facility went months without a full-time nurse on the payroll."
 ProPublica's article claimed the problem was not specific to one facility and that "State inspectors for years had cited Emeritus facilities across California."
 Emeritus replied to that claim, describing "any shortcomings as isolated," as well as that "any problems that arise are promptly addressed."
 The company cited their "growing popularity as evidence of consumer satisfaction."